adamrutter/hugo-boilerplate/README.md

 Boilerplate for creating Hugo projects using [Sass](sass-lang.com "Sass"), [PostCSS](postcss.org "PostCSS"), [Babel](babeljs.io "Babel") and [npm scripts](docs.npmjs.com/misc/scripts "npm scripts").

-#### What it does

-Sass source code is compiled and minified to `static/css` and run through `autoprefixer`.

-JavaScript source code is transpiled using `babel`, minified using `uglify-js` and outputted to `static/js`.

-HTML is minified after build using `html-minifer`.

 ## Installation

 1. `git clone https://gitlab.com/adamrutter/hugo-boilerplate.git`